Six steps to maximize inclusivity within medical communications | Part 1: Race and Ethnicity

 Everyone has biases, whether unconscious or not.
 Sometimes, biases can appear unintentionally in language.
 It’s useful to review your work with these thoughts in mind.
 Check you have avoided words that could be considered offensive or insensitive.
 Parexel has created an Editorial and Cultural Checklist to help ensure that communications are both judgment- and bias-free.

-Use image libraries focusing on diversity
+Use image libraries focusing on inclusivity

-Imagery should also reflect the broad diversity of our audiences.
+Imagery should also reflect the broad backgrounds of our audiences.
 Image libraries typically include a wide selection of photographs that portray real people in real settings in meaningful, relatable ways.
 Telling people’s stories from different perspectives can enlighten and educate while diminishing prejudice and stereotypes.

 Investigate evolving terminology